Technology Standards

 Identity & Access Management (IAM) Standards

-Ensures secure and efficient management of user identities, authentication, and access to university resources.
-Includes user registration, credential issuance, authentication, and single sign-on standards.
+Defines how UBC manages user identities, authentication, authorization, and access to digital resources.
+Includes user registration, credential issuance, authentication services, and single sign-on standards.
+Ensures security, privacy, and regulatory compliance across all UBC systems.

 Productivity & Collaboration Standards

-Guides tools that enhance teamwork, communication, and individual productivity across the university.
-Includes visual collaboration, note-taking, event management, surveys, remote access, task management, and collaborative workspaces.
+Sets direction for tools that support teamwork, communication, and content creation.
+Covers visual collaboration, note-taking, event management, surveys and polling tools, remote access, task management, and collaborative content workspaces—enabling consistent, secure, and effective digital collaboration across campus.